carl2087/final-whistle/README.md

 ## Typography

-I used Google&copy; fonts to decide on which type of fonts to use on The Final Whistle for headings and titles I used [Nunito](https://fonts.google.com/specimen/Nunito) and for bodies of text I used [Rubik](https://fonts.google.com/specimen/Rubik).
+I used Google fonts to decide on which type of fonts to use on The Final Whistle for headings and titles I used [Nunito](https://fonts.google.com/specimen/Nunito) and for bodies of text I used [Rubik](https://fonts.google.com/specimen/Rubik).
 I chose these fonts because they are clear and synergize well together I chose to use a different fonts for headers and bodies of text just to give the site some nice customization.

 ![Nunito](./assets/readme-images/nunito-title-text.png)